hjadmz/file-organizer/README.md

 # File Organizer

-A Bash script that automatically organizes files from common user directories (Downloads, Desktop, and Documents) into categorized folders within your Documents directory.
+A Bash script that automatically organizes files from common user directories (Downloads, Desktop, and Documents) into categorized folders within your Documents directory

 ## Features